-NOTE The earthing requirements for low-voltage installations are specified in BS 7671:2008+A1.
-In BS 7671:2008+A1, Chapter 44, requirements for protection of low voltage installations against temporary overvoltages due to earth faults in the high voltage system and due to faults in the low voltage system are detailed.
+NOTE The earthing requirements for low-voltage installations are specified in BS 7671:2008+A3 (a.d.
+In BS 7671:2008+A3 (a.d.
+Chapter 44, requirements for protection of low voltage installations against temporary overvoltages due to earth faults in the high voltage system and due to faults in the low voltage system are detailed.
 This is considered in Clause 5.